Winescape User Agreement

 Once we have allocated you with a Password and Username these details are applicable to you only.
 They can not be transferred to another person.
 A Registered Party may not share their registration.
 We provide a registration to you personally however you have been registered.

 If you have registered with Winescape and paid to us a Subscription fee for access to part or all of our services then you may set up your Company so that the appropriate people within your company are Registered Parties within Winescape (unless you purchase a View Only Subscription).

-If you are the 1st person who has paid Winescape on behalf of the Company that you own or work for then we will consider you to be Company Administrator.
+You are deemed to be the Company Administrator if you have been assigned Company Administrator status by us based on the knowledge we have of your position within your Company or if a senior person (Director or CEO) has advised us that you should be considered the Company Administrator for your Company and how the Company interacts with Winescape.
 A Company Administrator is the person who we consider to be the boss of the registered company and the person who has authority to appoint people within the Company to trade or monitor trade of the company’s assets within Winescape.
 A Company Administrator may;

 - Add Company Employees or Contractors to the Company Subscription